klenwell/stack-overflow-deep-cuts/README.md

 ## Python Version

+Written for Python 3.
 It is recommended you use [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) to localize your environment.

 ### Install Dependencies